Martin Gendron

-Martin Gendron (born February 15, 1974) is a Canadian former ice hockey forward.
+Martin Gendron (born February 15, 1974) is a Canadian former professional ice hockey forward.
+He played 30 games in the National Hockey League with the Washington Capitals and Chicago Blackhawks between 1995 and 1997.
+The rest of his career, which lasted from 1993 to 2008, was spent in the minor leagues and then in Europe.

 Biography

 Gendron was born in Salaberry-de-Valleyfield, Quebec.
 As a youth, he played in the 1988 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Salaberry-de-Valleyfield.

 Drafted in 1992 by the Washington Capitals, he spent about four seasons in the Capitals system before he was traded to the Chicago Blackhawks.
 Unable to break into the lineup in Chicago, Gendron remained in the minors until he left to play in Europe in 2000.

 Gendron was the top goal scorer in the 1994 World Junior Ice Hockey Championships.

 Gendron was the top goalscorer in the Swiss League during the 2002–03 and 2003–2004 seasons.